 Recommendation: The Brain by David Eagleman

 Every story must begin somewhere.
 And this one begins on the seaside.
 Nature loves to hold on to mysteries, as if to disclose them meant she’ll lose a part of herself.
-For a long time it was a mystery how turtle hatchlings found the sea.
-Perhaps the gentle sound of waves was calling out to them, saying “Come, this is the way home.”
+For a long time, it was a mystery how turtle hatchlings found the sea.
+Perhaps the gentle sound of waves was calling out to them, saying “come, this is the way home.”
 But there is a stronger explanation.
-Not the call of the sea, but light from the moon glistening in the horizon (Rivas, et al., 2015).
+Not the call of the sea, but light from the moon glistening upon the horizon (Rivas, Tomillo, Uribeondo, & Marco, 2015).
 These turtles follow the moonlight as it reflects over the ocean.
-They keep their eyes on the light, and run straight to it to reach the freedom that the ocean brings.
+They keep their eyes on its glow, as they make their way towards the freedom that the ocean brings.
+CONTINUE READING…

 Heartbreak—had I been born anything but human, perhaps I would not have felt it.
 But we don’t get to choose what we’re born, any more than we get to choose who loves us.
 And when those we wish would love us don’t—love hurts.
 Yet, it is not love itself which hurts, but the lack thereof.